-The following documentation is mandatory where applicable and should be made available.
-On-line versions are acceptable but must be available at time of inspection at the property being inspected.
+The following documentation is mandatory where applicable and should be made available during inspection.
+Online versions are acceptable but must be available at the time of inspection at the property being inspected.
 Ease of navigation is essential to ensure that judges can easily and readily review:

-- 1. Evidence of Evacuation Drills conducted within past 12 months.
+- 1. Evidence of Evacuation Drills conducted within the past 12 months.
 NOTE: Drills can be silent if applicable. - 2.
-Regular Financial Reports/Accounting Software Used - 3.
-Standard Operating Procedure (SOP) Manual/Documentation of Standard Operating Procedures - 4.
-Purchase Policies - 5.
-Preventative Maintenance Manual - 6.
-BOMA Building Measurement Standard Global Summary Sheet as proof of certification (or other pre-approved certification) as provided by a measurement consultant.
+Regular Financial Reports/Accounting Software Used. - 3.
+Standard Operating Procedure (SOP) Manual/Documentation of Standard Operating Procedures. - 4.
+Purchase Policies. - 5.
+Preventative Maintenance Manual. - 6.
+BOMA Building Measurement Standard Summary Sheet as proof of certification (or other preapproved certification) as provided by a measurement consultant. or as identified in a sample lease document.

-Entrant should receive TOBY Building Inspection Verification form by their local BOMA or affiliated International affiliate organization.
-Any entry without an Inspection Verification form with their Regional submission will be disqualified.
+Entrants should receive their signed TOBY Building Inspection Verification form by their local BOMA or international affiliate organization.
+Any entry without a signed Inspection Verification form with their regional submission will be disqualified.